 Some are made with fruit or spice and some rely on artful malt or hops combinations for wonderful complexity.
 The winter warmers are similar though they are rarely made with any adjuncts.
 Both typically contain more than usual alcohol and are usually available from November to February.

 02 of 09

-This mix pack contains a variety of beers.
+The Samuel Adams Winter Classics Mix Pack contains a variety of beers.
 This makes it a nice way to try some unusual beer for beer lovers who are just discovering craft beer.
 Though it can change from year to year the mix pack often contains Boston Lager, Old Fezziwig Ale, Winter Lager, Holiday Porter, Black Lager, and Cranberry Lambic.

 03 of 09

 Samuel Smith's Winter Welcome Ale is a traditional winter warmer and in many ways has served as the modern benchmark for the style.
 It is big in flavor and alcohol.
 Though maltiness dominates it does have a good bit of balancing hops as well as hints of apples and caramel.Continue to 5 of 9 below.

 05 of 09